pymk/pymk.github.io/content/posts/2024-05-24-macos-setup.md

 My user settings are either synced in the program or through [yadm](https://yadm.io/), which is stored on my private Github repo.

 - Sign to VS Code.
-- Clone the yadm repo for other configs (notes, .zshrc, .config/, etc).
+- Clone the yadm repo for other configs (notes, .vimrc, .zshrc, .config/, etc).